furrypolo/furrypolo/README.md

-Hi! this is the repo for my second semester in college.
+Hi! this is furrypolo and this is my coding journey.